berayboztepe/AVESA/README.md

 https://drive.google.com/drive/folders/1lvji1kKgQv_u-3GwBAYEgt-KuX0ei6yX?usp=sharing

 - You need to run requierements.py file.
+After running the .py file, we recommend you to restart the kernel.
+Otherwise, you might get some errors about gradio.
+If there is an error about installing any library, You can use requirements.txt to install all libraries individually.

 <p align="center">
 <img src="img/reqirementsfile.png" width="600" height="50">